Lake (video game): Reception

-Lake received "mixed or average" reviews for most platforms according to review aggregator Metacritic, while the PlayStation 5 version received "generally favorable" reviews, and the game has a 40% approval rating on OpenCritic.
+Lake received "mixed or average" reviews for most platforms according to review aggregator website Metacritic, while the PlayStation 5 version received "generally favorable" reviews, and the game has a 40% approval rating on OpenCritic.
 The New Yorkers Simon Parkin listed it among the best games of 2021.
 It received two nominations at the Gayming Awards: Best LGBTQ Indie Game and Best LGBTQ Character for Meredith.
 In March 2022, Bouman said the game had been profitable.

 Adventure Gamerss Peter Mattsson found the gameplay "ideal for anyone who just needs an opportunity to catch their breath", comparing it to his experiences with country driving.
 Some reviewers considered the experience relaxing, but felt it became too repetitive, particularly due to Meredith's slow movement; Push Squares Liam Croft wrote it was "too shallow from start to finish".
 Gamepressures Giancarlo Saldana was disappointed by the omission of some animations, such as entering and exiting the van.
 Several reviewers encountered glitches, with some requiring the game to be reloaded.

 Several critics considered the narrative simplistic but effective.
 RPGFans Caitlin Argyros found it "a bit dull" but acknowledged the uniqueness of its lack of grandeur.
 NMEs Hirun Cryer praised the "brilliant branching narrative pathways", and Eurogamers Emad Ahmed wanted more character interactions.
 Push Squares Croft considered the story an effective palate cleanser in contrast to "heavier" games, though found its simplicity limited its potential.
 Adventure Gamerss Mattsson considered the narrative "memorable, delightful, and at times profound" and praised its impartiality regarding Meredith's final decision.
 Conversely, Destructoids Zoey Handley felt it pressured the player into choosing to stay, removing their agency.
 Jeuxvideo.coms Pauline Leclercq found the narrative authentic but the conclusion predictable.

 Lake received attention for its depiction of the same-sex relationship between Meredith and Angie, and it was nominated for two Gayming Awards.